top of page

 The verb 'consolidate' has its etymology rooted in the Latin word 'consolidare,' which is a compound of 'con-' and 'solidus.'
 'Con-' in Latin signifies 'together,' and 'solidus' means 'solid' or 'firm.'
 Therefore, 'consolidare' essentially means 'to make solid together' or 'to strengthen and unite.'
 This etymology aptly reflects the meaning of 'consolidate' as a verb used to bring together or combine multiple things into a single, stronger, and more efficient entity.
 It emphasizes the idea of solidifying or strengthening the unity of different elements, mirroring its Latin origins where 'con-' denotes the act of joining and 'solidus' conveys the concept of solidity and strength.

-Quiz: Find the meaning of consolidate
+Find the correct meaning of the verb consolidate:

 Try Again!